Video Of Ayatollah Khamenei Goes Viral After Iran Launches Strikes Inside Syria

-A video message posted by Iranian Supreme Leader Ayatollah Khamenei hours after the country’s missile attack on multiple ISIS locations inside Syria in retaliation for the deadly twin attacks in Tehran earlier this month has received thousands of comments from his supporters.
+A video message posted by Iranian Supreme Leader Ayatollah Khamenei hours after the country’s missile attack on multiple ISIS locations inside Syria — launched in retaliation for the deadly twin attacks in Tehran earlier this month — has received thousands of comments from his supporters.

 Khamenei took to Instagram on Sunday, where he uploaded an edited video that begins with the dramatic footage from the attack inside the Iranian parliament and the ornate mausoleum of Ayatollah Ruhollah Khomeini on June 7.